 Objective

-S+T+ARTS4WaterII focuses on clean water as a basic right for all people and the preservation of life in our oceans, seas and marine life, and builds on the United Nations Sustainable Development Goals (SDGs) 2030 and in particular SDG 6 'Clean water and sanitation' and SDG 14 'Life under water'.
-The project reaches out to a broad audience of stakeholders, including industry professionals, researchers, artists, designers, policymakers and local communities.
+STARTS4WaterII focuses on clean water as a fundamental right for all people and preserving life in our oceans, seas, and marine life.
+It builds on the United Nations Sustainable Development Goals (SDGs) 2030, particularly SDG 6, 'Clean water and sanitation', and SDG 14 ', Life underwater'.
+The project reaches out to a broad audience of stakeholders, including industry professionals, researchers, artists, designers, policymakers, and local communities.

 Consortium

-In S+T+ARTS4WaterII, Waag collaborates with VITO, Gluon, TBA21, Camargo Foundation, OGR, PiNA, Dublin City University ADAPT Centre, Beta Festival (IR), Klimat Biennale - Kunsthaus Wien and Drugo More.
+In STARTS4WaterII, Waag collaborates with VITO, Gluon, TBA21, Camargo Foundation, OGR, PiNA, Dublin City University ADAPT Centre, Beta Festival (IR), Klimat Biennale - Kunsthaus Wien and Drugo More.

 Project duration